 - Dischidia – e.g. Dischidia ovata

-Looking for a fun, cost-effective way to get your hands on plenty of moss poles?
+Looking for a fun, cost-effective way to get your hands on plenty of moss poles for your climbing houseplants?
 Gather the necessary materials and enjoy some crafty DIY projects while making them!
 It pays off more in the long run if you buy supplies in bulk.

 You’ll need: